Westlake-AI/MogaNet/detection/README.md

 # Applying MogaNet to Object Detection

-This repo is a PyTorch implementation of applying **MogaNet** to object detaction and instance segmentation on COCO.
+This repo is a PyTorch implementation of applying **MogaNet** to object detaction and instance segmentation with [Mask R-CNN](https://arxiv.org/abs/1703.06870) and [RetinaNet](https://arxiv.org/abs/1708.02002) on [COCO](https://arxiv.org/abs/1405.0312).
 The code is based on [MMDetection](https://github.com/open-mmlab/mmdetection/tree/v2.26.0).
 For more details, see [Efficient Multi-order Gated Aggregation Network](https://arxiv.org/abs/2211.03295) (arXiv 2022).

 ## Note